goatshriek/stumpless/INSTALL.md

 If you're curious about how the library will perform on your system, use the `bench` target to run the performance benchmarks.
-Like the `check` target, this will download and build the Google Benchmark library in order to run.
+Like the `check` target, this will download and build the Google Benchmark library to run.

 ```sh
 make bench